 As a Far North Queensland local, Professor Dale has strong connections to the community, as well as longstanding working relationships with Traditional Owner groups throughout Northern Australia.
 Professor Dale brings a formidable blend of academic skills, on-ground experience and authentic ties to community.

-The Panel has met regularly since its establishment in September 2020.
-The initial meetings (September 2020 – January 2021) were part of the Panel’s information gathering phase.
-These early meetings included briefings on topics relating to the Panel’s themes.
-Presentations have been given by Queensland Government, Commonwealth Government, Sunwater, Seqwater and others.
+The panel has met regularly since its establishment in September 2020.
+The initial meetings (September 2020 to January 2021) were part of the panel’s information-gathering phase.
+These early meetings included briefings on topics relating to the panel’s themes.
+Presentations have been given by Queensland Government, Australian Government, Sunwater, Seqwater and others.

-Since February 2021, the Panel has moved into its assessment phase.
-While information briefings continue as required, the Panel is consolidating and analysing the data they have received to date.
-This phase includes development of economic and other models to inform the Panel’s options.
+In February 2021, the panel moved into its assessment phase.
+While continuing to receive information briefings as required, the panel began consolidating and analysing data received.
+This phase included development of economic and other models to inform the panel’s options.

-In accordance with its terms of reference (PDF, 668.0KB) the Panel have also started to undertake targeted engagement with key stakeholders, including regional councils.
-This engagement will continue throughout July and August 2021.
+In accordance with its terms of reference (PDF, 668.0KB) the panel undertook targeted engagement with key stakeholders, including regional councils, throughout July and August 2021.

 The panel is in the process of finalising its report, which is due to Queensland Government by the end of the year.
 The report will be made publicly available after consideration by government.